facaisdu/SWSD001/apps/geolocation_application_server/README.md

 When executing the Application Server instance, it is important to ensure that there is no other Application Server is monitoring the same devices.
 This can be the case if the examples from *semtech-wsp-apps/node-red-contrib-loracloud-utils* have been installed previously.

 If this is the case, the flows corresponding to the examples from *semtech-wsp-apps/node-red-contrib-loracloud-utils* must be disabled (refer to the [doc](https://nodered.org/docs/user-guide/editor/workspace/flows#enabling-or-disabling-a-flow) for the procedure).

+After version 1.6.2 of node-red-contrib-loracloud-utils, the LoRa Cloud Devices & Application Services has been renamed and codes in this repository may lead to error.
+Please try to
+- install the version 1.4.0 or
+- just change the name of node `loracloud-utils-connectors-das-parser` to `loracloud-utils-connectors-mgs-parser` and delete node `loracloud-utils-connectors-activity-in` in *modem.json*

 ## Usage